The Christ Statue in Rio de Janeiro on Corcovado Mountain

-Weekends it gets really crowded.
-Make sure the weather is good, being high above sea level in a rainforest it is not uncommon to have zero visibility.
-Phone number to the train company is 2558-2700.
-The Christ Statue in Rio is definitely one of the most spectacular places I have ever been to, you should go there!
+In weekends, holidays and the high season (December-March) it gets really crowded.
+Make sure the weather is good, being high above sea level in a rainforest it is not uncommon to have zero visibility (check the real time camera to see if it is possible to see the Christ).
+The Christ Statue in Rio is definitely one of the most spectacular places you can visit, so there is no doubt that you should go there.

-Hiking – From the lake, close to Parque Lage there is a trail going to the top of Corcovado (however it is not easy to find the entrance) which takes a few hours to climb to the summit.
-Warning; There have been occurrences of muggings and other petty theft on this trail so it may be a good idea to leave the camera at home.
+For the people who are a bit more adventurous this maybe a great alternative.
+From the lake, leaving in the park Parque Lage, there is a trail going to the top of Corcovado. it takes a few hours to climb to the summit, but it is a great work out.
+Warning; There have been occurrences of muggings and other petty theft on this trail, so it may be a good idea to leave the camera at home but also always check with some locals about the situation.
 You pay the entrance at the top.

 When you choose to go to visit the Christ Statue by car, it is a must to drop by Mirante Dona Marta on your way back.
 Ask your taxi driver or the person your with to go there, so you can enjoy some beautiful views without the huge crowds.
 On one side you will see an incredible view of the Christ the Redeemer, and on the other side you will have the view of the city – almost for yourself.
 For people who love photography, it is one of the best places to photograph the sunrise in Rio.

 A visit to the Christ Statue also is a part of the day tour we recommend on our Tours page.
 Have a look there if this tour is of any help for you during your stay.